top of page

 Lakeway Solar Window And Insect Screen Installation

-For this Lakeway, Texas home, we installed a total of 34 window screens.
-We installed seven solar window screens on the right side and back left corner, four of which we upgraded from the 80 percent fabric to the 90 percent fabric.
-And the remaining three received our 80 percent fabric.
+In this Lakeway, Texas residence, we put in a combined total of 34 window screens.
+Specifically, seven solar window screens were installed on the right side and back left corner, with four of them being upgraded from 80 percent fabric to 90 percent fabric.
+The remaining three screens were fitted with our standard 80 percent fabric.

-Why not?
-Well, a solar window screen fits over the entire window, because its purpose is to provide shade for the entire window.
-An insect screen just fits into the area of the window that opens, because its purpose is to keep flying bugs from getting into the home.
-Insect screens are not designed to keep all bugs out.
+solar window screen covers the entire window to provide shade, while an insect screen only fits the part of the window that opens to prevent flying bugs from entering the home.
+It's important to note that insect screens are not designed to keep all bugs out.

 The only way to make a screen where it will keep all bugs out is to do so with an adhesive, gluing the screen to the framing of your window.
 By doing this, you will eliminate any areas around the framing of the screen from having a gap.
 That gap is how the crawling bugs will get in.
 Even though that gap is minimal, small crawling bugs like pill bugs and ants will still find their way inside.
 Unfortunately, gapping is unavoidable if you have a screen that is removable.

-This side of the home is the side of the home that gets the blunt of the sun, particularly in the afternoon.
+This side of the home faces west, and we used 90 percent solar window shade fabric here.
+This side of the house receives the full force of the sun, especially during the afternoon.

 Right side of Lakeway home showing solar window screens.

-These bottom left three windows also receive some of that afternoon sun, so the customer wanted to put solar screen fabric on these windows.
-Because these are not facing due west, and they only get a little bit of the afternoon sun, the customer chose to use the 80 percent solar screen fabric for these windows.
+The three windows in the bottom left corner receive some afternoon sunlight, so the customer decided to install solar screen fabric on them.
+Since these windows do not face directly west and only get a small amount of afternoon sun, the customer opted for 80 percent solar screen fabric.

 Back of Lakeway home showing solar window screens for the first floor bottom left windows, and insect bug window screens for the windows to the right and under the patio.